spurll/vote/readme.md

 Feature Requests
 ----------------

-* Models should contain auto-generated "date added" and anything that's new in the last week should be highlighted in some way.
+* Highlight options flagged as "new".

 Known Bugs
 ----------

 * The "Remember Me" option on the login page doesn't seem to work anymore.
+* The selection methods do not currently take `premium_limit`into account in any way.

 Special Thanks
 ==============